Calcitonin gene-related peptide receptor antagonist: Monoclonal antibodies targeting the CGRP molecule

+Medical applications

 Migraine

+As of 2024, eight blockers of CGRP or its receptor have been approved by the US Food and Drug Administration for the treatment or prevention of migraine.

-As of 2018, erenumab, brand name Aimovig, was approved in the U.S. for use for migraines.
+These include erenumab, brand name Aimovig, approved in the U.S. for use for migraines in 2018.
 It interacts by blocking the CGRP receptor.
 As of 2018, fremanezumab, brand name Ajovy, was approved in the U.S. for use for migraines.
 It interacts with the CGRP protein expressed during an attack.
-The third approved treatment, as of 2018, galcanezumab, brand name Emgality, was approved in the U.S. for use in migraines.
-It also interacts with the protein.
+Galcanezumab, brand name Emgality, was the third treatment to be approved in the U.S. in 2018 for use in migraines.
+It also interacts with the CGRP protein.

 As of February 2020, eptinezumab (Vyepti) was approved by the FDA for the treatment of migraine via intravenous infusion as well.

 Three small-molecule antagonists have been approved for treatment of migraine: ubrogepant, rimegepant, and atogepant.
 Ubrogepant and rimegepant are approved for acute treatment.
 Atogepant and rimegepant are approved for preventative treatment.

-Metabolic health

-Mice given a CGRP receptor antagonist improved insulin secretion and reduced chronic inflammation, improving the metabolic health of the animals.